Zubax/canface_cf2/docs/manufacturing.md

 ### Enclosure PCB

-Every parameters for enclosure PCB are same except thickness.\
+All parameters of the enclosure PCBs are the same except thickness.
 Common parameters:

 * Surface Finish: LeadFree HASL-RoHS